 Search Engine or Bust

-Since the pivot table task seems like a database report, I thought I’d see if there’s a way to do the job with Elasticsearch.
+Since the pivot table task seems like a database report, I thought I’d see if there’s a way to do the entire task within Elasticsearch.
 Please note, I’ve committed SQL when I had to, but am not fond of working with database queries.
 But for you, I attempted it!

 After some experimentation using Postman and CLI, based on the Elasticsearch search and aggregation documentation, I got what I was looking for.